hopeforsenegal/com.moonlitstudios.immediatestyle/README.md

 	}
 }
 ```
-The StyleComparison folder (and scenes) is your best bet to get your hands dirty.
-(If there is something you want to try we are hoping that it is comprehensive enough to already have it because we believe UI should be that easy!
+The [Style Comparisons](https://github.com/hopeforsenegal/com.moonlitstudios.immediatestyle/blob/main/StyleComparisons) folder (and scenes) is your best bet to get your hands dirty.
+(If there is something you want to try, we are hoping that the examples are comprehensive enough to already have it.
+We believe UI should be that easy!
 So let us know if we fell short)

 ## How does it work?
 We just map all the components (in the Awake/Start function) into a Dictionary by a GUID.
 Then we just set a bool denoting they were interacted with that frame.
 It really is that simple and makes UI that much more easy to deal with.
-No more registering/unregistering callbacks in Awake/Start and having scattered logic across 20 files.
-In fact you don't even have to type because we code gen the ui usage code for you.
+No more registering/unregistering callbacks in Awake/Start and having scattered logic across 20 files/classes/functions.
+In fact you don't even have to type that much because we code gen the UI usage code for you.

 ## Need Help or want to chat?
-Feel free to just ask us on [Discord](https://discord.gg/8y87EEaftE).
-It's always better to have a real conversation and we can also screenshare.
-Its also not hard to reach us through our various other socials
+Feel free to just drop us a line on [Discord](https://discord.gg/8y87EEaftE).
+It's always better to have a real conversation and we can also screenshare there.
+It's also not hard to reach us through our various other socials.

 ## Support this project
 Please please please!!
 Star this project!
-If you truly get empowered in any way by this project please give [our games](https://linktr.ee/moonlit_games) a shot (and drop 5 star reviews there too!).
-Each of these games are powered by this framework (I'll update this section to incllude additional games as they use this)
+If you truly feel empowered at all by this project please give [our games](https://linktr.ee/moonlit_games) a shot (and drop 5 star reviews there too!).
+Each of these games are powered by this framework (I'll update this section to include additional games as they start to use this project)

 ![icon512](https://github.com/user-attachments/assets/85141dc9-110e-4a8d-b684-6c9a686c278b)
 [Apple](https://apps.apple.com/us/app/caribbean-dominoes/id1588590418)